 Original Equipment Manufacturer: An OEM is any company/manufacturer whose primary function is to supply others with products, product components, or equipment.
 As such, they sell their products to other companies who will in turn incorporate these products into their own brand and resell them as their own.
 An OEM will never place their product on the open market under their own name.

 Original Brand Labeller: OBLs are those companies buying products, components, or equipment from OEMs and introducing them to the open market under their own brand name or range or products or incorporating them as parts into their own product.

 The important part to note in distinguishing the two (and in turn explaining why an OBL should seek to obtain a CE Marking of their own) is that the entire onus to obtain CE Marking, under CE Marking Directive 93/68/EEC, is on the one introducing the product to the European market – in this case the Original Brand Labeller.
-Regardless of whether the OEM has obtained their own CE Marking or not, the OBL is still obliged to obtain CE mark on its own.
+Regardless of whether the Original Equipment Manufacturer has obtained their own CE Marking or not, the OBL is still obliged to obtain CE mark on its own.

 Both OEMs and OBLs operating outside the European Union must also work in tandem with a European Authorized Representative to take care of such issues as:

 - Providing a registered address in the EU